subquery/documentation/docs/subquery_network/architects/publish-subgraph.md

 ## Prerequisites for your Subgraph project running on the Network

+1. The SubQuery Network does not support GraphQL subscriptions
+2. Your project can generate stable proof of indexing results.
+Node Operator’s proof of indexing will be kept private
-- You must have generated a unique IPFS CID for your SubGraph.
+3. You must have generated a unique IPFS CID for your SubGraph.

 ## Deploying your Subgraph Project